graphile/worker/website/docs/pro/recovery.md

-Worker Pro tracks running workers via a &ldquo;heartbeat&rdquo;, and when a worker has not checked in for a configurable amount of time we can assume that this worker is no longer active (crashed, was terminated, server shut down, etc) and release its jobs back to the pool to be executed.
+Worker Pro tracks running workers via a &ldquo;heartbeat&rdquo;, and when a worker has not checked in for a configurable amount of time we can assume that this worker is no longer active (crashed, was terminated, server shut down, etc) and release its jobs back to the pool to be executed (honouring [exponential backoff](../exponential-backoff.md) to help avoid crashes from poorly written task executors causing worker progress to stall).

 :::note